build-on-aws/content/posts/how-i-got-started-learning-ai-ml/index.md

 ![AI / ML Hierarchy](images/figure1.jpg "Figure 1.
 AI / ML Hierarchy")

-## Combined Approach to solve Jerry’s problem
+## Combined Approach to Solve Jerry’s Problem

 I developed a prototype reactive mobile app with reference architecture as below that Jerry uses to submit his plant’s picture.
 This image is picked by a serverless architecture and goes through multiple stages of iteration.
 Once the data is ingested a Lambda function processes the image using Amazon Rekognition.
 ![Plant disease prediction architecture](images/figure4.png "Figure 4.
 Plant disease prediction architecture")